“It will therefore be desirable from time to time that in certain passages the rhythm should be deliberately dissolved.” —Quintilian

 Notably, strong stress is also the meter of nursery rhymes, folk song, and other popular verse.

 As English pronunciation continued to develop after Chaucer, however, the accentual-syllabic meter was lost for 150 years until the Renaissance, when poets rediscovered the rhymed iambic pentameter and, starting with the Earl of Surrey, also began writing in unrhymed iambic pentameter, which is known as blank verse.
-The works of Sir Philip Sidney, Edmund Spencer, and William Shakespeare solidified the centrality of the accentual-syllabic meter in the first revolution in English poetic rhythm.
+The works of Sir Philip Sidney, Edmund Spenser, and William Shakespeare solidified the centrality of the accentual-syllabic meter in the first revolution in English poetic rhythm.
 For over 300 years, from the Renaissance through the Victorian Era, the accentual-syllabic meter, and the iambic pentameter line in particular, was the primary rhythmic basis of English poetry.

 The most characteristic forms of the two meters are the dolnik and iambic pentameter: